sk2282/ECE3400_Team8/lab2.md

 #### 7. Plot Output of FFT for Treasure Board at Different Frequencies:
 * We repeated the previous step but set the treasure board IR to 12 kHz and 17 kHz as well
-* We collected the data outputted from the fft for each frequency and plotted it on the same graph:
+* We collected the data outputted from the FFT for each frequency and plotted it on the same graph:
 * This data shows discernible peaks for each frequency making us confident that our robot will be able to distinguish between the different treasures